Campusoft/knowledge_base/.net_core/architecture.md

 - MediatR
 - Domain Events (MediatR)
 - Posee https://github.com/ardalis/Specification.
 Base class with tests for adding specifications to a DDD model.
 Also includes a default generic Repository base class with support for EF6 and EF Core
+- Persistencia
   - No tiene UnitOfWork
 https://github.com/ardalis/CleanArchitecture

 This is a solution template for creating a Single Page App (SPA) with Angular and ASP.NET Core following the principles of Clean Architecture.
 Create a new project based on this template by clicking the above Use this template button or by installing and running the associated NuGet package (see Getting Started for full details).
 - Posee linea commandos.
 (Cli)
 - ASP.NET Core 6
+- Persistencia
   - Entity Framework Core 6
+  - No utiliza repositorios utiliza directamente DbContext
+- UI
   - Angular 12
+  - Utiliza NSwag  para generar los proxys del Clientes API REST
 - MediatR
 - AutoMapper
 - FluentValidation